toxmail/toxmail/README.rst

 - an SMTP service
 - a Web Dashboard to manage the system
-- a ional POP3 service
+- a POP3 service

-When you run a ToxMail node, you can exchange e-mails with your friends that also have a ToxMail node running - using your regular e-mail desktop application.
+When you run a ToxMail node, you can exchange e-mails with your friends that also have a ToxMail node running - using your regular e-mail application.

 ToxMail stores your e-mail in a local Maildir.